-2) Fall & Winter ~ History Senior majors submit a brief (five-page) research proposal in Fall term; and take two classes in Winter term.
+2) Fall & Winter ~ History Senior majors submit a brief (five-page) research proposal in Fall term, the deadline date has been moved to OCTOBER 18, 2013; and take two classes in Winter term.
 During the Fall and/or over winter break, once your proposal has been accepted, please compose the first 10-14 pages of a first rough draft of your project to bring to class the first day of winter term.
 This need not be a polished draft, it is merely a starting point for the work you plan to do winter term.

 3) Spring ~ Voluntary Comps Panels.
 Our Comps Panels are completely optional, and are offered to provide our History majors an opportunity to share their projects and comps experiences with fellow majors, friends and family in a public forum.

-Once your proposals have been submitted, Professor Igra will review them.
-Once she has done this we will let you know if your proposal has been accepted or not.
-If it is not accepted, you will be informed by e-mail what needs to be done so it can be accepted.
+Once your proposals have been submitted, the Comps tsar/ina will review them, and you will be notified as to whether or not your proposal has been accepted.
+If it has not been accepted, you will be informed by e-mail about what needs to be done so it can be accepted.

 WINTER TERM - Register for two courses.

 398. Advanced Historical Writing.
 This course is designed to support History majors in developing advanced skills in historical research and writing.
 Through a combination of class discussion, small group work, and one-on-one interactions with the professor, majors learn the process of constructing sophisticated, well-documented, and well-written historical arguments within the context of an extended project of their own design.
 They also learn and practice strategies for engaging critically with contemporary scholarship and effective techniques of peer review and the oral presentation of research.
 Concurrent enrollment in History 400 is required.
 Please bring your first 10-14 rough draft pages to class on the first day of winter term.
-Winter, 5,6c, Professor Annette Igra.
+Winter, 5,6c, Professors Annette Igra and Seungjoo Yoon.
 6 credits, S/CR/NC.

 Please direct questions about Comps to Professor Susannah Ottaway (email@example.com) or Professor Annette Igra.